team-sviluppo/cheshire-cat-switch-user-role/README.md

 # Usage
 Ask the cat "Change role in **ROLE NAME**" (e.g Change role in PHP Developer).
-To reset de defautl Agent behavior ask the cat "**Change role in cat**" To reset episodic meomory ask the cat "**Reset your memory**"
+To reset de default Agent behavior ask the cat "**Change role in cat**" To reset episodic meomory ask the cat "**Reset your memory**"

 # Output